-As for Nate Parker’s extraordinary film, the powers that be did everything they could to ensure that its impact was negligible, digging up past allegations about the director (which were never proven) to tarnish the entire project.
 The Birth of a Nation is unlike other Hollywood movies dealing with slavery in that they usually have to include a “white savior” character in the storyline somewhere to make it more appealing (in the studio’s view) to the general audience.
 This is what Danny Glover was told in plain terms when he tried to produce a movie about the Haitian Revolution.
 There are no white saviors in Birth of a Nation.
 Those who would dismiss it as “just another slave movie” miss the point, that this is the story of Nat Turner leading an insurrection to defeat the white power structure.
 One of the most powerful scenes in the movie is when, after killing the plantation master, Nathaniel wakes his mother to inform her that she is now free, that she won’t have to return to the fields any longer.
 The opinions shared in the mainstream press outlets, which were heaping praise on the movie earlier this year before they turned decidedly negative, shouldn’t be the decisive factor in the film’s overall impact.
 Its success is critical to ensure that such a powerful and some might even say subversive film doesn’t become the last of its kind.

 *As if this weren’t outrageous enough, the same Constitutional Whig editor also attempted to rationalize slavery in his own county by insisting that